Ademan/xrestrict/README.md

 From the console, a user may install all of these at once with the command:

     sudo apt-get install build-essential autoconf automake libx11-dev libxi-dev libxrandr-dev

+### openSUSE
+On openSUSE 13.2 the above dependencies correspond to the following packages:

+    git automake autoconf gcc make libx11-devel libXrandr-devel xinput libXi-devel

+From the console, a user may install all of these at once with the command:

+    sudo zypper install git automake autoconf gcc make libX11-devel libXrandr-devel xinput libXi-devel

 ## Building